-Nata Sarvabhouma Review: Puneeth Rajkumar Aces His First Horror Film, Receives Thunderous Response!
+Nata Sarvabhouma Review: Puneeth Rajkumar Aces His First Horror Film!

 Not only has Power Star Puneeth made his fans dance to the tunes of the track 'Open The Bottle' from his latest film Nata Sarvabhouma, but the film has managed to bring chills down fans' spine!
 One of the most-awaited films of 2019 graced the theaters last night.
 Due to increased demands of the audience, the movie witnessed an early booking and release.
 Going by what the fans have to say, Puneeth has nailed his first horror-thriller flick.
 Critics too have given the movie a positive feedback.
 Here's all you need to know about Nata Sarvabhouma if you're yet to watch it!